EduardoSantos7/financial-data-banxico/README.md

 # financial-data-banxico

 Financial-data-banxico is a web app that allows clients to get and visualize daily data about UDIS and dollar, this data comes from Banxico service.
-The backend of the app is built-in `Python 3` using `Flask` to build the API, `SQLAlchemy`, `MySQL` to save the data of UDIS and Dolar.
-The frontend of the app is built using `React` and `Typescript` for the UI, `Axios` for create requests and `ApexCharts` to create the charts.
+The backend of the app is built-in Python 3 using Flask to build the API, SQLAlchemy, MySQL to save the data of UDIS and Dolar.
+The frontend of the app is built using React and Typescript for the UI, Axios for creating requests, and ApexCharts to create the charts.

 ### Features!
 -----------------